-Our skeleton is the frame that supports our bodies, holds our organs and helps us move.
+The skeleton is the frame that supports our bodies, protects our organs and helps us move.
 Print off a drawing of the human skeleton and label the key bones and joints.
 What is the biggest bone?
 Identify a ball joint and a hinge joint.

-Identify the structural type for three different buildings.
+Identify the structural type for two different buildings.
+Find an example of each of the following types of structures: a trabeated, or column and beam structure; an arcaded system or series of arches or vaults, a cantilevered structure.
+Label each structure.
 Look for repetitive elements that appear to frame or support the structure of the building.
-Label one a trabeated or column and beam structure.
-Label one building an arcaded system or series of arches or vaults.
+Label one a trabeated, or column and beam, structure.
+Label one building an arcaded system, or series, of arches or vaults.

 Columns - Try to support a book on a single vertical straw.
 Next, tape at least 6 straws together as a bundle and demonstrate the strength of the straws when used as a column to support the same book.

 Beams - Place two books approximately 5" apart.
 Put a 1" by 6" piece of cardboard across the books like a bridge with the flat side down.
 Push on the cardboard so it flexes.
 Fold the cardboard lengthwise and push cardboard down showing how much stronger it is in that direction.